ImNateBerry/Factify/README.md

 ## What we learned
 We all learned how to create a Google Chrome extension with an easily understandable and space friendly design.
 3 of us also have never worked with an AI API before, and we all learned how to work with one.

-## What's next for Factify
-Publishing our extension to the google chrome webstore.
-Giving ragmodel context to true sources to allow students or academic writers to use truthful information in their writing.